dfs5/F5CIS/CIS/3_CIS/README.md

     https://cafe.example.com/coffee<script>

+This finalize the first Use Case.\
-Note: Don't forget to remove custom resource befor proceeding to the next.\
+Note: Don't forget to remove custom resource befor proceeding to the next use case.\
-Note: Show that configuration has been removed from the BIG-IP!!!
+Note: Monitor AS3 log to see sucessfull API declaration.
+Check in the BIG-IP UI that VIP configuration has been removed!!!

     kubectl delete ingresslink il-cluster-vip -n nginx-ingress